 My Transition to Civilian Life

-As VP of Business Transformation at Penn Mutual, I am responsible for aligning the company’s change agents with the corporate strategy and building strong cross-functional teams.
+As Chief of Staff of Life Insurance and Annuities at Penn Mutual, I am responsible for aligning the company’s change agents with the corporate strategy and building strong cross-functional teams.
 It’s a leadership role, one my background in the military prepared me for.

 In boot camp, my group and I were tasked with cleaning and reorganizing our disheveled barracks in a short amount of time.
 Instead of giving into chaos, natural leaders emerged.
 We quickly divided the focus areas to small groups and were able to complete the task more efficiently as a team.
 Leadership is an important skill I learned during this time, and I continue to apply these lessons with my team today.
 Essentially, it’s about empowering those around you, nurturing your team’s differences, and allowing them to grow.